 $100 a day can certainly go a long way.
 You can buy groceries for the week, sink some cash into investments, or even buy that nice pair of shoes you’ve had your eye on.

-How to Make $100 in a Day: 12 Creative Ideas
+How to Make $100 in a Day: 26 Creative Ideas

-There are a ton of ways that can make you $100 a day online or locally, detailed below.
-When taking a read through the list, think about what would work best for your lifestyle.
+There are a ton of ways that can make you $100 a day online or locally.
+As you read through the list of ideas below, think about what would work best for your lifestyle.

 To test websites, you will need a computer with a webcam and microphone, as some websites will want to discuss your thoughts one-on-one.
 For this gig, you should be able to communicate your thoughts clearly and be relatively tech-savvy.

 To make $100 a day with website testing, you’ll need to complete multiple gigs within the same day.
 The best way to achieve this goal is by signing up with multiple platforms, as testing opportunities are sporadic.